Written by Dr. Camille Krause, ND

 Some of the active ingredients in vitex are mildly estrogenic — the compounds weakly bind estrogen receptors, which means it has a modulating effect.
 If a woman is low in estrogen, it will gently activate estrogen receptors.
 If a person is high in estrogen, it will only partially bind the estrogen receptor and thus lower the signalling.
 This is useful for the overall hormone balance we want to meet for fertility.

 Melatonin also can help increase progesterone receptors.
-It is one of the body’s most powerful antioxidants, and can protect and improve egg quality — and remember that egg quality will determine “ovulation quality” and thus the progesterone made in our luteal phase.
+It is one of the body’s most powerful antioxidants, and can protect and improve egg quality — and remember that egg quality will determine “ovulation health” and thus the progesterone made in our luteal phase.

 Melatonin is only made by the body in absolute darkness, so light pollution in our bedrooms will affect melatonin levels.
 Other things that disrupt melatonin are shift work and high cortisol.